RiiConnect24/Wii-Guide/_pages/en_US/riitag.md

 RiiTag is a customizable and dynamic gamertag.
 By sharing your gamertag (a dynamic image), you can show what you've been playing to your friends!
 You connect it to a USB Loader, and the tag updates on-the-fly.
 You need a Discord account in order to start using RiiTag.

+Want to install RiiTag on your Wii U?
+See [this guide](riitag-wiiu) on how to connect it to your Wii U Menu.
+{: .notice--info}

 #### What you need

 * A computer